 #5 Promote flexible hours.

-Something interesting about the professional world today is that hours are more flexible than every before.
+An interesting observation about the professional world in 2019 is that hours are more flexible than ever before.
 Many women and men have the ability to work from home, own their own businesses, and manage their own hours.
-Because of this flexibility, families no longer follow stereotypical roles.
-Many men stay home and take care of the kids, and often times women stay at home and work simultaneously.
+Due to this flexibility, families no longer follow stereotypical roles.
+Many men stay home and take care of their kids, and often times women stay at home and work simultaneously.
 If you are a manager at a company, consider making your hours more flexible.
 This allows both women and men to share roles at home.
-As an added benefit, your employees will probably be happier and more efficient during office hours.
+As an added benefit, your employees will be happier and more efficient during office hours.

 #6 Stand up for other women.

-This one may seem like a no brainier, but many times – people stay quiet in order to avoid offending upper management.
+This one may seem like a no brainier—but many times, people don’t speak against statements that imply prejudiced behavior, to avoid offending upper management.
 Small comments such as describing potential new hires as “soccer moms” who would not fit in with company culture, can promote a long standing record of gender inequality.
 We encourage you to take the initiative as a communicator and stand up against those types of statements.
 As communicators we can voice opinions and ideas in a way that changes the direction of a conversation without offending the other person.
 Get creative with your technique and practice it every time you hear a gender stereotype.